RPT-As its wealth fund goes green, Norway's firms struggle to keep up

 * Wealth fund urges companies to report climate, water risks

-* Two Norwegian firms on global“A” list for reporting
+* Two Norwegian firms on global “A” list for reporting

-* Statoil got an“F” for water reporting,“A minus” on climate
+* Statoil got an “F” for water reporting, “A minus” on climate

 By Alister Doyle Environment Correspondent